No Attorney Fees Until We Win Your Case

 How do you know if you have a valid Hawaii injury case?

 Click Here for our Home Page.

 One of the most frequent questions we receive is whether someone has a case worth pursuing.
 The first thing to consider is whether the other driver is liable for the accident.
 In other words, was the accident caused by the other driver?
 You don't have a valid case if the other driver wasn't at least 51% at fault.
 The negligence law in Hawaii is: "modified comparative fault".
-If the other driver is atleast 51% at fault, than he has to pay you for the percentage of your damages for which he is at fault.
-For example, if the other driver is 60% at fault and your injuries are worth $10,000, than he has to pay you $6,000.
-If he's only 50% at fault, than he doesn't have to pay you anything.
+If the other driver is at least 51% at fault then he has to pay you for the percentage of your damages for which he is at fault.
+For example, if the other driver is 60% at fault and your injuries are worth $10,000, then he has to pay you $6,000.
+If he's only 50% at fault, then he doesn't have to pay you anything.